LancyMao/Social-Network-Analysis/README.md

 In this network, ties represent directed connections from actors (startups) to events (participants in a startup fundraising round).
 I used ERGM model to predict funding relationships among actors (startups and investors)

+## Project: YouTube User Network
+The original data set is retrieved from the ASU Social Computing Data Repository.
+It was crawled on Dec, 2008 from YouTube. (http://www.youtube.com/).
+We edited the data and the final data set contains: 13723 nodes, 76765 edges, 5 attributes and no missing value.
+In this nwtwork, users who are friends will be connected.
+We examined network structure, centrality measurements, power law and correlations of attributes.